 The vision for the "Fish for Hope" initiative

 Hauge Aqua has established a subsidiary named Hauge Fish for Hope entirely for the purpose of bringing hope to poor people by teaching them how to do aquaculture.
-Our hope is that this while sharing our enthusiasm and knowledge within fish farming, this may create jobs, hope and a better life for many.
+Our hope is that while sharing our enthusiasm and knowledge within fish farming, this may create jobs, hope and a better life for thousands.

 "Creating skills for jobs"

 Hauge Fish for Hope became a partner in a development project under the program, - Creating skills for jobs with Caritas Norway and Caritas Uganda.
-It's a five-year project in the Northern Uganda where some 860 young entrepreneurs a provided vocational education and practical training on how to farm fish.
+It's a five-year project in the Northern Uganda where some 860 young entrepreneurs are provided vocational education and practical training on how to farm fish.
 The project targets 60% women participation.
 The project is funded by Norad.
 The grant gives us the opportunity to hire qualified personnel in Uganda who obviously knows culture and local conditions.

 So far the results of the project are: